Recordead Live – Sextourcism in Z7

-Recordead Live – Sextourcism in Z7 is the third DVD by Finnish heavy metal band Lordi.
+Recordead Live – Sextourcism in Z7 is the third DVD by the Finnish rock band Lordi.
 The show was recorded on 23 November 2018 at Z7 Konzertfabrik in Pratteln, Switzerland, during the band's tour in support of their ninth studio album, Sexorcism.
 It was released on 26 July 2019.
 The set also included a two disc live album CD version of the concert.